 These are 6 innovations in English Language Teaching

 When we discuss Innovations in English Language Teaching, These digital platforms come to our minds:

 Digital Platforms help teachers and students to create a space in which teachers and learners can connect, ask questions to enhance learning, host your classes on the cloud and create different types of assessments.

 #2.
 Online corpora

-A corpus is a collections of texts.
-Corpora, plural term of a ‘corpus’ refers to electronic authentic language databases that can be available via internet or as software installed in desktops.
+A corpus is a collection of texts.
+Corpora, the plural term of a ‘corpus’ refers to electronic authentic language databases that can be available via the internet or as software installed on desktops.

 Now Corpora has been made available for studying linguistic structures, frequencies, etc.

 Some of the tools that are available thanks to the analysis of texts are: